nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. OHS admin requests to list history of previously entered commands.
-1. ResiReg shows a history of previously entered commands in reverse chronological order.
+1. ResiReg shows all the commands previously entered in chronological order, along with numerical labels in front of commands that indicate position.

 Use case ends.